 Sightseeing boat tours beginning July 15th.
 Lobster fishing tours mid-May to mid-June.

-A 14 km system trails provides access to a variety of habitats and numerous scenic look-offs.
+A 14 km system of trails provides access to a variety of habitats and numerous scenic look-offs within the park.

 The Great Trail stretches nearly 24,000 km, making it the longest recreational trail in the world.